 3) Lift the display

-To lift the panel you will need a suction cup, a hard plastic pick, and a heat gun, which you get in kit.
-Screen is glued to the frame, use a heat gun to heat the outer edges of the display to about 60°C (140°F).
+We will use a suction cup, a hard plastic pick, and a heat gun in order to lift the front panel.
+All of those you get included in the kit except for the heat gun.
+The screen itself is glued to the frame, use a hairdryer to heat the outer edges of the display to about 60°C (140°F).

 Place the suction cup over the Home button or next to it.
 While lifting the screen with it, insert hard plastic pick between the aluminum frame and the display.
 Press down the aluminum frame and slide the pick all around the iPhone between the aluminum frame and the display frame.
 Try not to stick the pick in too far because that could damage the flexible flat display cables.

 Use the pick to push the display so the tabs come out of the aluminum frame.
 Fold the display over to the side, and be careful not to stretch the flexible flat cables too much.